Service Guide

 About KU Libraries

-The Kyoto University Library Network is composed of the Main Library, also referred to as the University Library, and more than 50 libraries of various faculties and research institutes.
+The Kyoto University Library Network is composed of the Main Library, also referred to as the University Library, and approximately 40 libraries of various faculties and research institutes.
 For details, please check List of KU Libraries.

 Using KU Libraries